-Leif Asp, Professor in Lightweight composite materials and structures at Department of Applied Mechanics, Chalmers.
-Leif’s research at the Department of Applied Mechanics will be focused on efficient design methodologies for carbon fibre composite automotive applications.
-The research relies on more than twenty years’ experience in damage tolerance modelling, design and certification methods for aircraft composite structures.
-A switch from traditional metal car components and BIW to cars made from composites will require modifications to the design practice used today.
-Composite design and verification relies on combined virtual and experimental approaches in a so-called building block approach.
+Professor Asp’s research is focused on efficient design methodologies for carbon fibre composite transport applications.
+The research relies on more than twenty-five years’ experience in damage tolerance modelling, design and certification methods for aircraft composite structures.
+Composite design and verification rely on combined virtual and experimental approaches in a so-called building block approach.
 The experimental test campaign required to complete and verify a composite vehicle is costly.
 The research in Lightweight composites materials and structures aims to increase analysis capability to allow increased virtual testing, and hence reduce cost related to physical testing.
-The research will address a wide range of carbon fibre composites, from traditional UD-composites via textile reinforced to short fibre composites, and as such will be relevant for applications outside the automotive sector, e.g. for aero engines and aircraft structures.
+The research will address a wide range of carbon fibre composites, from traditional UD-composites via textile reinforced to short fibre composites, and as such will be relevant for applications across the transport sector, e.g. automotive, aero engines and aircraft structures.